March 2018 Events and Activities in the Reno Region

 Hands ON!
 Second Saturdays - Saturday, March 10, 2018.
 Come to the Nevada Museum of Art for a day of fun activities and free admission for all.
 The program is new each month and frequently related to a current exhibit.
 Enjoy live performances, hands-on art activities and storytelling in this free monthly program for families.
 The museum is open 10 a.m. to 6 p.m.

-Free Italian Festival and Family Concert at the Pioneer Center - Saturday, March 10, 2018.
+Italian Festival Free Family Concert at the Pioneer Center - Saturday, March 10, 2018.
 Pre-concert activities begin at 9 a.m. and the concert starts at 10 a.m.
 Pre-concert activities will be presented by The Discovery Museum, Nevada Museum of Art, Arts For All Nevada, Blue Note B's Horn Shop, Conservatory of Movement Dancers and Zeonarda Za Zinchi.
 The Italian Festival is from 11 a.m. to 12 noon and will have Italian-themed food for purchase and a variety of entertainment.
-The Festival and Family Concert, featuring Italy's most famous music, are presented free of charge thanks to the generous support of the Edwin L. Wiegand Trust.
+The free Italian Festival and Family Concert, featuring Italy's most famous music, are presented free of charge thanks to the generous support of the Edwin L. Wiegand Trust.
 The Pioneer Center for the Performing Arts is at 100 S. Virginia Street in downtown Reno.

 Daylight Saving Time Begins - Sunday, March 11, 2018.
 Set your clocks forward at 2 a.m. on Sunday morning.
 If you don't plan on being awake then, do it before going to bed on Saturday night.